 3) Regulatory Measures

 State legislators have tried to get a handle on the Burmese python problem by passing rules and regulations which should prevent their spread.
-First, the Florida Fish and Wildlife Commission created a regulation that requires anybody who owns a boa or python longer than 2 inches to have a permit.
-Owners also have to have their pets tagged so that they can be identified.
+The Florida Fish and Wildlife Commission created a regulation that requires anybody who owns a boa or python longer than 2 inches to have a permit.

-The aim is to stop people from buying these snakes when they aren’t ready for them—requiring them to put thought into their purchase, since they would need a license.
-The tags should also make people think twice about releasing their pets to the wild.
-Besides that, federal laws have actually made it illegal to import Burmese pythons.
+Besides that, federal laws have made it illegal to import Burmese pythons.
 They were added to the Lacey Act, which prohibits trade in certain flora and fauna.
-As a side note, this is actually helpful for the Burmese python—in their natural southeast Asian habitat, their numbers are decreasing.
+As a side note, this is helpful for the Burmese python—in their natural southeast Asian habitat, their numbers are decreasing.

 4) Chemical Control

 Scientists have reviewed the efficacy of acetaminophen in controlling the Burmese python population.
-Believe it or not, but acetaminophen is actually listed by the U.S. Environmental Protection Agency as a toxicant that kills brown tree snakes.
+Acetaminophen is actually listed by the U.S. Environmental Protection Agency as a toxicant that kills brown tree snakes.
 By lacing dead prey with acetaminophen, the snakes are tricked into eating it, and quickly die.
-Laboratory trials suggest that Burmese pythons are susceptible too!
+Laboratory trials suggest that Burmese pythons are susceptible.

-However, there’s a good reason why using chemical control might not be the best idea.
-First, it takes quite a lot of acetaminophen to kill a large python.
-If a non-target species were to eat the prey first—like an alligator—they might ‘take the bullet’ instead.
+However, there’s a good reason why using chemical control might not be a good option.
+It takes quite a lot of acetaminophen to kill a large python.
+If a non-target species were to eat the prey first—like an alligator—they would die instead.
 Scientists also have to make sure that endangered native snakes like the Indigo snake don’t eat the prey, for the same reason.

 5) Biological Pest Control

-However, biological pest control is where we use a predator, parasite, fungus or virus to kill off an unwelcome species.
+Biological pest control is where we use a predator, parasite, fungus, or virus to kill off an unwelcome species.
 The most famous example is from recent history, when in 1995, scientists reintroduced wolves to Yellowstone National Park.
 They did so to manage the rising elk population, and they were exceptionally successful.
-Today, the population of wolves is thriving in a previously natural habitat, and the elk are under control.